reviczky/northumbria/modules/research/group_report.md

 ## Code of Conduct

-Comparing code of conduct rules from established institutions and communities the group agreed upon and relied on the widely accepted guidelnes by the Apache Foundation.
+Comparing code of conduct rules from established institutions and communities the group agreed upon and relied on the widely accepted guidelines by the Apache Foundation.

 \blank[line]